 If you find yourself needing to move and take your children with you after child custody has been resolved in a court order or through a child custody agreement, you must tread very carefully and make certain that you comply with the terms of your agreement or any court order.
 Consider the following:

-- If custody has been resolved through court order, any violations of the terms can result in you being found in Contempt of Court which could result in substantial trouble including losing custodial time, fines, and even jail time.
+- If custody has been resolved through a court order, any violations of the terms can result in you being found in Contempt of Court which could result in substantial trouble including losing custodial time, fines, and even jail time

 - Review any custody agreements or orders very carefully with your Raleigh child custody lawyer, and ensure that you comply with any notice provisions prior to any move.
 Some standard agreements allow for moves within certain geographic limitations with proper notice.
-Others require the parties attend a mediation session to renegotiate if either party wishes to relocate.
-The ultimate basis for notice provisions is generally to allow the non-custodial party time to file a child custody law suit or seek Court intervention prior to the primary custodian relocating with the child.
+Others require the parties to attend a mediation session to renegotiate if either party wishes to relocate.
+The ultimate basis for notice provisions is generally to allow the non-custodial party time to file a child custody lawsuit or seek court intervention prior to the primary custodian relocating with the child

-- Do the children have substantial familial relationship nearby?
+- Do the children have substantial familial relationships nearby?

 - Do the children have substantial social relationships nearby?